 INSURANCE

-HCA will recommend insurance coverage in, and as appropriate to, individual SLAs.
-Upon request and only to the extent of liability not covered by the Federal Tort Claims Act (28 U.S.C. § 1346), Sovereign Nation may provide to HCA a certificate of insurance that outlines the coverage and limits defined in the insurance section of the individual SLA or consult with HCA for guidance on appropriate levels of coverage.
+Upon request and only to the extent of liability not covered by the Federal Tort Claims Act (28 U.S.C. § 1346), Sovereign Nation may provide to HCA a certificate of insurance.
 If HCA requests a certificate of insurance, the Sovereign Nation will submit renewal certificates as appropriate during the term of the Agreement.

 LEGAL NOTICE

-Any notice, demand, or other communication required or permitted to be given under this Agreement or applicable law is effective only if it is in writing and signed by the applicable Party, properly addressed, and delivered in person, or by a recognized courier service, or deposited with the United States Postal Service as first-class mail, postage prepaid certified mail, return receipt requested, to the Parties at the addresses provided in this section.
+Any notice, demand, or other communication required or permitted to be given under this Agreement or applicable law is effective only if it is in writing and signed by the applicable Party, properly addressed, and delivered via email, or in person, or by a recognized courier service, or deposited with the United States Postal Service as first-class mail, postage prepaid certified mail, return receipt requested, to the Parties at the addresses provided in this Section.

 In the case of notice to the Sovereign Nation: